Jackson-Wozniak/Stock-Market-Simulation/README.md

 Alongside these pricing-related operations, the market executor also handles News and Earnings reports.
 Earnings run once at the end of each fiscal quarter, and have a slight affect on the pricing model of each stock.
-The News executor plays a vital role in the sentiment of stocks, releasing a range of news stories for stocks across the market, each of which having a realistic affect on the short-term sentiment of the stock.
+The News executor plays a vital role in the sentiment of stocks, releasing a range of newsRelease stories for stocks across the market, each of which having a realistic affect on the short-term sentiment of the stock.
-These short-term factors regress toward zero over time, simulating the fact that news stories impact decays over time.
+These short-term factors regress toward zero over time, simulating the fact that newsRelease stories impact decays over time.

 ### Custom Simulations